ngs-lang/ngs/readme.md

 Contributing
 ============

-Fork on GitHub, work on whatever you like, preferably from the top of (the todo)[c/todo.txt], make a pull request.
+Fork on GitHub, work on whatever you like, preferably from the top of [the todo](c/todo.txt), make a pull request.
 If the change is big, it's better to coordinate with Ilya before you start.

 Features
 ========